 In the age of global warming, alternative energy sources are now becoming a modern trend and a necessity.

 Wind power is a free, clean, and sustainable energy source.
 In the past decade, the technology of wind-generated power has improved remarkably.
-More people are now using wind energy to reduce the carbon footprint and build a sustainable world for future generations.
+More people are now using wind energy to reduce their carbon footprint and build a sustainable world for future generations.

 Table of Contents